odajohannessen/bastion/README.md

 It has two required parameters, the SecretPlainText and Lifetime.
 SecretPlainText has an upper limit of 5000 characters, and the Lifetime can be any integer value from 1 to 24 (hours).
 The default value is set to 1.
 ### AuthUserInputModel
 This model is utilized for taking user input in the case of when an authenticated user creates a secret.
 The model inherits from the page model.
-It has three required parameters, the SecretPlaintext and Lifetime, which are defined as above for UserInputModel.
+It has two required parameters, the SecretPlaintext and Lifetime, which are defined as above for UserInputModel.
 The OIDReiver is a string array which will contain the OID of any chosen receiver.

 ## Pages
 ### Index